punctum-im/protocol-old/README.md

 # The Euphony Project

-The Euphony Project is a project that aims to create an open communication protocol, with simmilar features to Discord.
+The Euphony Project is a project that aims to create an open communication protocol.

 It comprises of three parts: